digicrafts/2DEffectsCreator/Mouse-Keyboard-Shortcuts.md

-**2DFX Shader Editor** provides keyboard shortcut to enhanced workflow.
+**2D Effects Shader Editor** provides keyboard shortcut to enhanced workflow.
 You can find the shortcuts in below table.

 | Shortcuts                | Description                            |
 |--------------------------|----------------------------------------|